-At City Bible Church, we believe that the local church is a people and not a place - and so we practice formal and meaningful membership.
-It's formal in that we have a process by which we welcome new members in; meaningful in that this isn't just a way to track people and numbers, but there is a biblical beauty and purpose for membership.
+At City Bible Church, we believe that the local church is a people and not a place – and so we practice formal and meaningful membership.
+It’s formal in that we have a process by which we welcome new members in.
+Meaningful in that this isn’t just a way to track people and numbers, but we see a biblical beauty and purpose for membership.

 And so, though all are welcome to visit and attend our worship gatherings, our desire for you is to commit as a member; to covenant with us as we aim to know Christ and make Him known!

 Please reach out to one of our elders if you have any questions about membership or if you are interested to join.

 There are a few things that must take place before a prospective member joins the church.

 We hold membership classes several times throughout the year.
 This is an opportunity for you to get to know us as a church.
 The class is made up of three sessions: “What Is A Church?”
 “What Do We Believe?” and “Who Are We?”
 The membership class last about 3 hours (with a meal) and is completed in one afternoon.
 Attending the membership class does not obligate you to join our church, nor does is obligate us to welcome you in as a member.

 Our next Membership Matters Class is on January 28, 2024.
 To register, click here.

 Where the membership class is an opportunity for you to get to know us, the elder chat is the way for us to get to know you.
 This is a time that you would sit with one or two of our elders for coffee, and they will walk you through a questionnaire.
 There are three purposes for this chat:

 - The elders will get to know you and how they can best care for and shepherd you.